UK

 Once an approximate date of birth has been obtained from another source such as the census, the BMD can be searched for a match.
 Although the BMD index is incomplete and not 100% accurate, it is being transcribed by area so a search within a single area is better than a national search.

 If only one match is found (allowing for appropriate inaccuracies in other records) there is a good chance that it is the person you are after and narrows the birth down to a 4-5 month period (the 3-month registration quarter, plus an allowance for delay in registering the event).
 Sometimes the BMD index reveals more information, for example, someone might be recorded in the census as "John F" but there is a BMD index for "John Francis".
 You should never rely on just a BMD index match though, if there is any doubt, a copy of the certificate should be ordered using the GRO reference obtain from the BMD index.
-With a GRO reference certificates cost £7.
+With a GRO reference certificates cost about £10.

 BMD - Marriage Index